Timinator2000/Algorithm_X/06 - your turn/07 - futoshiki solver.md

 # Your Goal

 All test cases except __Test Case 5: 7x7__ can be solved with nothing more than requirements, actions and optional requirements.
 To solve __Test Case 5: 7x7__, you might need a very small amount of problem-space reduction.
-I have already discussed how inequalities limit the realm of possibility for the cells on either side.
+I have already discussed one option using the inequalities to limit the realm of possibility for the cells on either side.
 Later in the playground, I will discuss other techniques for problem-space reduction.